-Students Kindergarten to Year 4 wear sport uniform each day with black sneakers.
+Students in Kindergarten to Year 4 wear sport uniform each day with black sneakers.

 In Years 5 and 6 formal uniform is to be worn every day, except for PE days and other special days as notified.
-Year 5 and 6 students are to wear black leather school shoes (a Mary Jane style is acceptable at Morris) with their formal uniform and good quality, supportive sports shoes with their sports uniform.
+Year 5 and 6 students are to wear black leather school shoes with their formal uniform and good quality, supportive sports shoes with their sports uniform.